-1.Main board
+3.2 Main board

 The main board comprising of a microcontroller represents a central part of the development system, to which all other system components (i.e., the power source, the programmer, and plug-in modules) are connected as needed.
-Its electrical scheme is depicted in Fig.
+Its electrical scheme is depicted in Fig. 2.

 The microcontroller is attached to the main board through a standard 40-pin Textool socket.
 A limitation to the microcontrollers with up to 40 pins was made due to the fact that a 40-pin package is the largest PDIP package type in the case of PIC microcontrollers.
-Furthermore, a more frequent variant of considered, arrangement was while for microcontrollers with different arrangement or lower number of pins, appropriate adapters were designed.
+Furthermore, a more frequent variant of pins arrangement was considered, while for microcontrollers with different arrangement or lower number of pins, appropriate adapters were designed.
+These are connected to the Textool socket instead of a 40-pin microcontroller.

 The main board includes a power supply with Greatz bridge whose intention is dual.
 The first is to be used as a classical full wave bridge, so that input voltage can be either AC or DC.
 The second is to protect the connected power supply in case the programmer has its own power supply connected.
 Plug-in modules and the programmer are connected to the main board through 10-pin IDC connectors.
 One microcontroller's port with the supply voltage is available on each of the IDC connectors for the connection of plug-in modules.
 On the IDC connector of the PORTE additionally the microcontroller's pins for the connection of external reset circuit, external oscillator and external AD converter supply voltage can be accessed.
 Each microcontroller port is connected to the resistor chain, which is used to perform either pull-up or pull-down function.
 The operation can be set using appropriate jumper connections.
 On the IDC connector for the programmer attachment all pins that are necessary for the connection of ICSP compatible programmers are available.
-Additionally, on the remaining pins, the microcontroller's USART module pins are available, that can be used when downloading the firmware bootloaders.
-The programmer's connection-disconnection to the microcontroller is driven manually, using a single switch.
+Additionally, on the remaining pins, the microcontroller's USART module pins are available, that can be used when downloading the firmware using bootloaders.
+The programmer's virtual connection-disconnection to the microcontroller is driven manually, using a single switch.

-FIG. Electrical scheme of the main board
+Fig. 2 Electrical scheme of the main board